awesomium/net-wiki/changelogs/breaking-changes.md

 ## Important Changes

-The following list of changes do not require refactoring your code but your application will perform better and your code can be simplified if taken into consideration.
+The following changes do not require refactoring your code but your application will perform better and your code can be simplified by taking these changes into consideration.

 ### 1. The behavior and signature of the [`DocumentReady`](http://docs.awesomium.net/?tc=E_Awesomium_Core_IWebView_DocumentReady) event, has changed.